 If you are working or in an education program, you may be eligible to receive financial assistance to help with child care while you are at work or school.
 More information about subsidized child care.

-If you have questions about subsidized child care, you can call your local Child Care Information Services office or make a free phone call to the Child Care Works HelpLine at 1-877-4-PAKIDS.
+If you have questions about subsidized child care, you can call your local Early Learning Resource Center or make a free phone call to the Child Care Works HelpLine at 1-877-4-PAKIDS.

 You may also be eligible to receive assistance with other services such as employment training and assistance, long-term care, free or reduced price school meals for your child, help with prescription medications, care and support for people with disabilities or care and education for children with special needs.
 If you have questions about any benefits programs, you can call your county assistance office or make a free phone call to the DHS HelpLine at 1-800-692-7462 (1-800-451-5886 TDD number for individuals with hearing impairments).